wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/text-manipulation/includes/6-summary.md

-WinAutomation enables the automation of text processing and data manipulation through the Text and DateTime Actions.
-These Actions can handle any procedure relevant to text and dates, like type conversion or text joining, splitting, and trimming.
+WinAutomation enables the automation of text processing and data manipulation through the Text and DateTime actions.
+These actions can handle any procedure that is relevant to text and dates, such as type conversion or text joining, splitting, and trimming.